Looking for info about Disability Vehicles? Go here.

 - We primarily look for vehicles that meet the criteria above AND demonstrate good execution of their design concept.

 - We also consider the originality of a vehicle.
-There are already quite a number of bar-cars, furniture cars, and boats, for example, and the DMV may choose to only invite some of vehicles that are similar or identical in design.
+There are already quite a number of bar-cars, furniture cars, and boats, for example, and the DMV may choose to only invite some of the vehicles that are similar or identical in design.
 The same applies to groups of identical vehicles, ie, fleets, herds or swarms of similarly designed vehicles.

 - Provide an interactive experience for participants of Black Rock City.
 Interactivity is defined as an opportunity for any BRC citizen to participate in some activity offered by your vehicle.
 The theme and/or size of the vehicle is what’s considered here.
 Do you entertain a crowd?
 Have plenty of room for riders?
 Provide a service to the community via your vehicle?
 Include an interactive element?